andywales83/tech_growth_mindset/README.md

 - Be able to post, edit or delete, own content.
 - Be able to view posted content of other site users.
-- Be able to save relevant content for future reference.
+- Be able to view own posts in the profile page.
 - Be able to use the application on Mobile, Tablet or Desktop devices.

 ### **Site Owners Goals**